Four Effective Strategies to Relieve Neck Pain from Screen Use | Simple Tips for Long-Term Comfort

 Our increasing use of computers and screens has led to increasing levels of neck pain.
 The forward neck posture once associated with aging is now common.
-In fact, “children as young as 15 have shown posture related early arthritic changes on x-rays”[1].
+In Person displaying tech neck posture with their head tilted forward and shoulders rounded, commonly caused by prolonged screen use.fact, “children as young as 15 have shown posture-related early arthritic changes on x-rays”[1].

 Four interventions are commonly recommended as part of a normal work routine; implementing ergonomics recommendations at your workstation, ensuring adequate stretching and breaks between periods of work, regular aerobic exercise, and strengthening exercises for the neck and shoulders.